The Mausoleum of Halicarnasus, Bodrum © Emily Johnston

 Want to get involved?
 Archaeo-Logic is a crowdsourced website, created with help from you.
 If you have a specific topic you'd like to share, then send us an email!

-Archaeo-Logic is the go-to site for kids with an interest in archaeology and the past.
-Here they'll be introduced to some of the key concepts of archaeology, in a kid-friendly way so they'll be ready for their first steps in the field.
+Archaeo-Logic is the go-to site for anyone with an interest in archaeology and the past.
+Here you'll be introduced to some of the key concepts of archaeology, so you can be ready for your first steps in the field.
 We share different topics where we'll look at an important site, artefact and person.
-They can find resources to explore and deepen their understanding of topics.
-And when they're ready to get their hands dirty and dig for themselves, there's a list of local community & kid friendly events, digs & projects to get involved in.
+You can also find resources to explore and deepen your understanding of topics.
+And if you're ready to get their hands dirty and dig for yourselves, there's a list of local community events, digs & projects to get involved in.

 About the Founder